Confinement in the tricritical Ising model: Conclusions

 \subsection{Acknowledgments}

+We are grateful to A. Milsted for pointing out some related results in Ref.~\cite{2020arXiv201207243M}.
 GM acknowledges the grant Prin $2017$-FISI.
 The work of ML was supported by the National Research Development and Innovation Office of Hungary under the postdoctoral grant PD-19 No. 132118.
-GT and ML were partially supported by the National Research, Development and Innovation Office (NKFIH) through the OTKA Grant K 138606, and also via the grant TKP2020 IES (Grant No. BME-IE-NAT).
-GT also acknowledges the Hungarian Quantum Technology National Excellence Program, project no. 2017-1.2.1-NKP-2017-00001.
+GT and ML were partially supported by the National Research, Development and Innovation Office (NKFIH) through the OTKA Grant K 138606 and also within the Quantum Information National Laboratory of Hungary.
 This work was also partially supported by the CNR/MTA Italy-Hungary 2019-2021 Joint Project ``Strongly interacting systems in confined geometries”.